TimmyTheRenaissanceMan/TimmyTheRenaissanceMan/README.md

 ## What I do:
 ### Freelancing
 I work primarily on short and medium term projects that take anywhere from 30 minutes to 2-3 months.
 I develop e-commerce platforms, SaaS, PaaS, web games, automation scripts and so on.
-I like hight degree of novelty, so if you have something unconventional, I am here for you.
+I like high degree of novelty and so I always pick different/contrasting projects.
 At the end of the page, you can find languages and tools that I use.

 ### Devancer B.V.
 Stage: Currently restructing for a scale up.